sairum/anova-web/README.md

 * sampling.html
 * simulate.html

 The *src/* directory is not necessary unless you intend to modify or improve the software.
-All code resides on the *js/* directory, either minified or not, The *\*.html* files use the minified versions of the JavaScript files found under *js/*.
+All code resides on the *js/* directory, either minified or not.
+The *\*.html* files use the minified versions of the JavaScript files found under *js/*.

 ### Local installation